NeilLXia/NeilLXia/README.md

 ### <div align="center">I'm Neil, a software engineer located in the SF Bay Area.</div>

 - 🗓️ I’m currently working on Tabisho.
 A mobile-event planning app where AirBnB's trip summary meets Facebook.
-A full-stack mobile app will let me explore what it means to build out a larger-scale project.

-- 🌱 My goals are to delve deeper into lower-level languages and learn more about system-design.
+- 🌱 My goals are to learn more about system-design and what it means to build products at a larger scale.

 <br/>